Europe Regional 2021

 $500,000

-Public Summary: To continue pushing back against authoritarian efforts to undermine democracy in Central and Eastern Europe, the Institute will strengthen the ability of partner CSOs in the region to inform policymakers and citizens more effectively on the threats posed by disinformation.
-IRI will also engage policymakers on the domestic and regional EU level and the broader public in the Visegrad countries (Czech Republic, Hungary, Poland, and Slovakia), Romania, and Bulgaria by consolidating and formalizing the Beacon Network.
+To continue pushing back against authoritarian efforts to undermine democracy in Central and Eastern Europe, the Institute will strengthen the ability of partner CSOs in the region to inform policymakers and citizens more effectively on the threats posed by disinformation.
+IRI will also engage policymakers on the domestic and regional EU level and the broader public in the Visegrad countries (Czech Republic, Hungary, Poland, and Slovakia), Romania and Bulgaria by consolidating and formalizing the Beacon Network.

 International Republican Institute (IRI)

-Securing a Transatlantic Future II Core 2021
+Securing A Transatlantic Future II Core 2021

 $500,000

-Public Summary: To counteract growing skepticism towards the Transatlantic alliance among current and emerging leaders in Central and Eastern Europe as it pertains to the collective security relationship and NATO, the Institute will facilitate exchanges, lead study visits, provide workshops, and foster mentorships to increase awareness of the emerging internal and external threats facing the alliance, and help prepare Europe’s next generation of leaders to be advocates for the Transatlantic relationship.
+To counteract growing skepticism towards the Transatlantic alliance among current and emerging leaders in Central and Eastern Europe as it pertains to the collective security relationship and NATO, the Institute will facilitate exchanges, lead study visits, provide workshops, and foster mentorships to increase awareness of the emerging internal and external threats facing the alliance, and help prepare Europe’s next generation of leaders to be advocates for the Transatlantic relationship.
 Drawing on these experiences, participants will co-produce a white paper and promotional strategy advocating for strengthening the alliance in their respective countries.

 National Democratic Institute for International Affairs (NDI)